Advocacy for the Elderly: Access to Pain and Symptom Management

 by expert testimony.

 The Message to All

-Mary Baluss is the general counsel of the National Foundation for the Treatment of Pain and Director of the Pain Law Initiative.
-She welcomes questions and requests for assistance at email@example.com.
+Mary Baluss, general counsel, National Foundation for the Treatment of Pain and Director of the Pain Law Initiative, welcomes questions and requests for assistance at email@example.com.

 © 2002, Mary Baluss, Esq.
 Reprinted with Permission